 The Evergreen State College

 Students can get exactly the education they desire at The Evergreen State College, a public liberal arts school located in Olympia, Washington.
-Evergreen’s non-traditional undergraduate curriculum provides students the opportunity to design their own paths of study.
+Evergreen’s non-traditional undergraduate curriculum allows students to design their own study paths.
 Instead of majors, students enroll in interdisciplinary academic programs.
 These unique programs allow students to study a variety of disciplines in a well-organized way.
 Additionally, faculty-written narrative evaluations replace letter grades.
 At the end of their undergraduate career, students graduate with either a Bachelor of Arts in Liberal Arts or a Bachelor of Science.